 • Consider the ten core principles outlined in our Reading for Pleasure publication derived from the research behind CLPE’s long standing Power of Reading Programme.

-• Receive guidelines for book and resource selection for a primary school library and a basic guide to library organisation and management
+• Receive guidelines for book and resource selection for a primary school library and a guide to library organisation and management

 • Discuss ideas for encouraging children to develop a love of reading